Join the mailing list (link above) to be notified of upcoming sessions

 In particular, I talk about Python and Jupyter in the control system of the particle accelerator as a front-end to access the

 multiple systems used to archive data, query the accelerator devices, and simulate online the dynamics of the particle beam.

 "I’m currently a Senior Research Fellow at Monash University in Melbourne, Australia.
 My scientific path started in genetics and biochemistry, continued through

-scikit-image, co-authored the book Elegant SciPy, and co-founded the napari library for image visualisation, annotation, and analysis.
+since become a core developer on scikit-image, co-authored the book Elegant SciPy, and co-founded the napari library for image visualisation, annotation, and analysis.

 "I am currently a PhD student working on an open source interactive interface for cell segmentation and tracking optimisation.
 I work part time as a software engineer

 making contributions to open source software, and am a napari core developer.